Hyperhidrosis

 How long does the treatment take?

-How long a treatment lasts cannot be stated generally, as it depends heavily on the chosen method.
-Antiperspirants and iontophoresis are not one-time measures; they only work as long as they are used regularly.
+How long a treatment takes cannot be stated generally, as it depends heavily on the chosen method.
+Antiperspirants and iontophoresis are not one-time measures; they only work as long as they are applied regularly.
 Botulinum toxin lasts several months and must then be repeated.
-Surgical procedures are generally permanent.
+Thermotherapy (miraDry) and surgical procedures are generally permanent.

 Frequently asked questions